 “The behavior pattern is of sufficient severity to result in significant impairment in personal, family, social, educational, occupational, or other important areas of functioning,” the entry reads.
 “The gaming behavior and other features are normally evident over a period of at least 12 months in order for a diagnosis to be assigned, although the required duration may be shortened if all diagnostic requirements are met and symptoms are severe.”

 The appearance of gaming disorder in the ICD-11 may have broader implications than we think.
-After all, it is this document that stipulates the international standard for what does and doesn’t quality as a health condition, which means that doctors could soon diagnose patients with gaming disorder, and insurance companies could extend coverage for treatment of the ailment (though it’s unclear how that would manifest itself).
+After all, it is this document that stipulates the international standard for what does and doesn’t quality as a health condition, which means that doctors can now diagnose patients with gaming disorder, and insurance companies could extend coverage for treatment of the ailment (though it’s unclear how that will manifest itself).

 That said, not all health organizations appear to agree with the WHO’s recent labeling.
 As Newsweek noted, the Diagnostic and Statistical Manual of Mental Disorders, which is created by the American Psychiatric Association (APA), has yet to recognize gaming as an official condition.
 However, the guide does include internet gaming disorder as a potential problem to continue monitoring for future inclusion.

 Updated on June 18: Gaming is now an official disorder according to the World Health Organization.

 - Probiotics for the brain?
 Study could pave the way for anti-stress injections

 - Apple aficionado, huh?
 Here are the 20 best Mac games

 - It’s so realistic, ‘Surviving Mars’ is turning rocket scientists into gamers